practicusai/docs/docs/k8s-setup.md

 ## Overview

-Practicus AI kubernetes backend have some mandatory and optional components.
+Practicus AI Kubernetes backend have some mandatory and optional components.

 ### Mandatory components

 * **Kubernetes cluster**
 * **Kubernetes namespace**: Usually named **prt-ns**
 * **Management database**: Low traffic database that holds users, connections, and other management components.
-Can be inside or outside the kubernetes cluster.
+Can be inside or outside the Kubernetes cluster.
 * **Console Deployment**: Management console and APIs that the Practicus AI App or SDK communicates with.
 * **Istio Service Mesh**: Secures, routes and load balances network traffic.
 You can think of it as an open source and modern NGINX Plus.

 ### Optional components

 * **Optional Services Deployment**: Only required if you would like to enable OpenAI GPT and similar AI services.
-* **Additional kubernetes clusters**: You can use multiple clusters in different geos to build a flexible data mesh architecture.
+* **Additional Kubernetes clusters**: You can use multiple clusters in different geos to build a flexible data mesh architecture.
 * **Additional namespaces**: You can also deploy a test environment, usually named prt-ns2 or more.

 ### Dynamic components